-The private equity business derives value from the effective management of its operating companies as well as the returns generated for its unitholders.
-As a result, the majority of a company’s expenditures are related to compensation and benefits for its fund managing teams.
+The Carlyle Group’s (CG) private equity business derives value from the effective management of its operating companies as well as the returns generated for its unitholders or limited partners.
+As a result, the majority of the company’s expenditures relate to compensation and benefits for its fund managing teams.
 Compensation and benefits include basic compensation and performance fees.
 Basic compensation includes salaries, bonuses, and equity-based rewards to senior managing directors and other employees.

-Over the past five years, Blackstone Group (BX) spent an average of 37% of its revenues on compensation and benefits.
-The firm’s other operating expenses amount to around 7%–10% of total revenues.
+Over the past couple of years, the Carlyle Group (CG) spent an average of 51% of its revenues on compensation and benefits.
+The firm’s other operating expenses amount to around 30%–40% of total revenues.

 Performance drives compensation

-Compensation is more based on the total of the funds under management.
-Performance fees or benefits are based on the performance of the investment funds.
-Blackstone’s performance fees have increased more than its basic compensation costs because the companies in which it invests have performed so well.
+Compensation is more based on the total of funds under management.
+Performance fees or benefits are based on the performance of investment funds.
+Carlyle’s performance fees declined in 2014 due to less performing energy-related investments.

-Blackstone’s focus is on retaining talent across industries.
+Carlyle’s focus is on retaining talent across industries in order to efficiently operate the portfolio companies.
 In this way, it improves the operational performance of its holding companies.
 To do so, the company must maintain dynamic and high-performance pay structures.
-As performance and scale improve, we expect compensation costs on the whole to rise.
-Yet they should remain in the 30% to 35% range of total revenues.
+As performance and scale improve, compensation costs are expected on the whole to increase but remain in the 50%-to-55% range of total revenues.